-On occasion it may be desired to write new FCS files from Cytobank, such as when debarcoding.
+On occasion, it may be desired to write new FCS files from the Cytobank platform, such as when debarcoding.
 This workflow is supported in three ways:

 - Write new FCS files to download onto your computer from Cytobank.
 The files also automatically attach to the source experiment.